 Distribution information will not be included for the rare species but Members may request it from the County Butterfly and County Moth recorders if it is required for conservation research reasons.
 Further and more detailed information on all Somerset’s moths is held by the Somerset Moth Group.

-The great majority of the photographs were kindly provided by John Bebbington FRPS.
+The great majority of the photographs in this section were kindly provided by John Bebbington FRPS.

 The Skippers – Hesperiidae